CPNV-ES-BI1-RIA2-ETL-INTERNAL-SOURCE/INFRA-DEPLOY-ELT/README.md

 terraform init
 terraform apply
 ```
-The `environment` is use to separate the env. dev, prod, and integration (for example).
-It will add the value to the VPC name.
-The default value is `dev`.
+The workspace is used for the environment name.
+It will be added to the VPC name.
 ## Ansible
 > Version used : [ansible core 2.14.16](https://docs.ansible.com/ansible/latest/roadmap/ROADMAP_2_14.html), [python 3.11.2](https://www.python.org/downloads/release/python-3112/) <br>
 > WSL : Debian 12 (bookworm)